 If you have poor or fair credit, Avant could be a good choice for a personal loan.
 You can borrow $2,000 to $35,000* with repayment terms from two to five years.**

-Axos Bank personal loans are available from $5,000 to $35,000 with terms from one to five years.
+Axos Bank personal loans are available from $10,000 to $50,000 with terms from three to six years.
 If you’re approved, you could get your funds as soon as the next business day.

 In addition to your credit score, Best Egg also looks at more than 1,500 “proprietary credit attributes” from sources that include external data providers and your “digital footprint.”
 This means you might have an easier time qualifying with Best Egg compared to other traditional lenders.